pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

 integration: [--]
 ---

-Ensure your system has the correct components to deploy a Pantheon Front-End Site.
+Review this section carefully to ensure your system has the correct components to deploy a Pantheon Front-End Site.

 ## Components for Pantheon Front-End Sites